thco227/PortableWashingMachine_BAE305-Project/README.md

 ```c
 String CycleType;
 ```
 The following variables set the time to run each component of the washing machine.
 A "long" variable type, which allows numbers from -2,147,483,648 to 2,147,483,647 to be assigned to it, was used.
-This allowed for a higher level of variablilty in the cycles.
+This allowed for a higher level of variability in the cycles.
 The times could be set to larger numbers than was possible with an integer variable, which only went from -32,768 to 32,767.
 ```c
 long FillTime;